Vaishnavidorlikar/a-file-based-key-value-data-store/README.md

 given time.

-3,A clicnt proccss is allowed to access the data storc using multiplce threads, if it desircs to.
+3.A client proccss is allowed to access the data storc using multiplce threads, if it desircs to.

 The data store must thcrefore be thread-safe.